2024’s Best Lawn Edgers Tested for Crisp Landscape Lines

 7. BEST MANUAL: True Temper Dual-Wheel Rotary Edger

-9. BEST FOR LANDSCAPE BEDS: Razorback Half-Moon Turf Edger With Wood Handle
+8. BEST FOR LANDSCAPE BEDS: Razorback-Back Half-Moon Turf Edger With Wood Handle

 Our Top Picks

-After researching and testing more than 30 lawn edgers, we chose the products below based on their overall quality and efficacy.
-Our selection process favored important product factors like tool type and features, power source, user comfort, safety, and price.
+After researching and testing dozens of lawn edgers, the products below rose to the top based on their overall quality and efficacy.
+We favored important factors like tool features, power and performance, user comfort, safety, and price.
 To make the cut, each tool successfully navigated our hands-on edger testing program.
 Check out the product descriptions for performance details.

 Best Overall